yogin-suttroogun/iOS-Academy/README.md

 This project is structured as per the different week and lessons, in case of any issue, just have a glance at the code.
 <br>Along side, it embeds a demo app that let's you explore the different lessons.
 <br>To run it, just open and run `iOSAcademy.xcodeproj`
+> Kindly note that this project is not final and will be updated accordingly.

 # Contact